Does Virginia law bar discrimination in the workplace?

 What is the Virginia Human Rights Act?

 As amended by the Virginia Values Act, the Virginia Human Rights Act (VA HRA) prohibits discrimination based on race; color; religion; national origin; sex; sexual orientation, gender identity; pregnancy, childbirth, or related medical conditions; marital status; status as a veteran; or age.
 See Va.
 Code §§ 2.2-3900 et seq.
 The VA HRA applies to places of public accommodation, including educational institutions and in real estate transactions, and it applies to employment.

-Does the VA HRA create a private cause of action for employees discriminated against at work?
+Does Virginia’s anti-discrimination law create a private cause of action for employees discriminated against at work?

-What employers are covered by the Virginia Human Rights Act and other applicable statutes prohibiting discrimination?
+What employers are covered by the Virginia Human Rights Act and other Virginia laws prohibiting discrimination?

 The Virginians with Disabilities Act (VDA), Va.
 Code § 51.5 et seq., covers employers with fewer than 15 employees, and the Americans with Disabilities Act (ADA) covers those with 15 or more employees.
 While the VA HRA prohibits discrimination based on disability, the VDA and ADA provide more comprehensive protections for disabled individuals, including a prohibition on discrimination against individuals who have qualifying physical and mental disabilities.